DavidCozens/BookToolsTemplate/README.md

 #### Metadata

 Metadata for things like title, author etc. are held in [metadata.yaml](metadata.yaml), extra metadata specific to an output format is in an additional metadata file, e.g. [epubmetadata.yaml](epubmetadata.yaml).

+#### Front Matter

+Front Matter is specified in a similar way to chapters, place one markdown file for each piece of front matter in [FrontMatter](FrontMatter) and specify the order of front matter in [FrontMatterOrder.txt](FrontMatterOrder.txt).
+The type of Front Matter must be specified using the [epub:type attribute](https://pandoc.org/MANUAL.html#the-epubtype-attribute).

+Front Matter would not normally be numbered so use an attribute to suppress numbering, see [Dedication.md](Dedication.md) for an example

 #### BookContent